RWNowak/GPU-GSearch/README.md

 FLASK_ENV=development
 FLASK_APP=api/__init__.py
 ```
-Next, create a virtual environment.
-You can refer to the documentation on creating a venv.
-Once created, activate the virtual environment.
+Next, create a virtual environment. <a href="https://docs.python.org/3/library/venv.html">You can refer to the documentation on creating a venv.</a> Once created, activate the virtual environment.
 ```
 On Linux: source venv/bin/activate
 On Windows: venv\Scripts\activate.bat